 From the inside out, we built an ecosystem that promotes content to its fullest potential through a user-centric site architecture powered by a new collaborative editorial workflow that democratized content creation and empowered content creators.
 Content across all formats is dynamically aggregated into rich topic pages enhancing the experience for users without adding additional editorial burden.

 The new platform is built around flexibility, variety and scalability.
 Moving away from static page templates, a modular system offers reusability and makes it possible to grow the site as a system.

 Communicating the Breadth of Offerings

-To improve discoverability, the site taxonomy was refreshed to surface more user friendly terms that still met the needs of the internal teams.
-Site search was reimagined, delivering better visibility for experts, making it easy to find and filter content across all formats, and dynamically displaying related hubs of content like topic pages and program pages.
-To better leverage side-door traffic, trending keywords were added to the global navigation to better communicate important issues in CFR coverage.
+To improve discoverability, the site taxonomy was refreshed to surface more user-friendly terms that still meet the needs of the internal teams.
+Site search was reimagined, delivering better visibility for experts, making it easy to find and filter content across all formats, and dynamically displaying related content hubs like topic pages and program pages.
+To better leverage side-door traffic, trending keywords were added to the global navigation, improving the communication of important issues in CFR coverage.